 Joining a support group is a great way to communicate and share any concerns, frustrations, celebrate joys and hear advice from other carers.
 This can be an empowering experience.

-Some great organisations and support groups to reach out: Carers Australia, Sane Australia, Lifeline or call 131114 and Beyond Blue or call 1300 22 4636.
+Some great organisations and support groups to reach out: Carers Australia, Sane Australia, Lifeline and Beyond Blue.

 If you think you may be showing signs of depression, you should consult your doctor.
 There are also organisations, such as Carers NSW that can direct you to the right people to talk to.
 Sometimes, it can be helpful to speak to a professional that is not emotionally involved with you or the person you are caring for.
-To learn more about counselling, you can check the Carers NSW website.
+To learn more about counselling, you can find out more about our counselling services or check out Carers NSW website.